imperial/cpp-connect/README.md

-# ImPaaS Deployment Template App

-This is a simple Next.JS todo app using React and TypeScript, demonstrating how to deploy a simple single-sign-on (SSO) application to Imperial’s ImPaaS platform, with a MySQL database and file volumes.
+# CPP Connect

+This repository contains the code for the Department of Computing's Coporate Partnership Programme (CPP) Connect platform.
+CPP Connect is a platform that allows students to connect with companies and find internships, placements and graduate roles.

+The platform is built on:

+- [Next.js](https://nextjs.org/) - a React framework for building server-rendered applications
+- [TypeScript](https://www.typescriptlang.org) - a statically typed superset of JavaScript
+- [PostgreSQL](https://www.postgresql.org) - a powerful, open source object-relational database system
+- [Prisma ORM](https://www.prisma.io) - a modern database toolkit that makes it easy to work with databases in TypeScript.
+- [Docker](https://www.docker.com) - a platform for developing, shipping, and running applications in containers.
+This repo include a Dockerfile you can use to build a container image for deployment to ImPaaS or another platform, and a docker compose file for development

-If you haven’t already, read the [React Quick Start tutorial](https://react.dev/learn) so that you understand the key concepts of React, which you’ll need to develop on this app.
+If you haven’t already, read the [React Quick Start tutorial](https://react.dev/learn) so that you understand the key concepts of React, which you’ll need to develop using this app.

-Read more about Next.js [here](https://nextjs.org/) as well.

-Read more about TypeScript [here](https://www.typescriptlang.org).

-Once you understand these things, you can make a start on deploying the app.

 # Setup

 For ease of use, we recommend developing on Linux, macOS or Windows Subsystem for Linux (WSL).

-## Install Node.js
+## Install Node.js & Docker

 Install Node.js from the [Node.js website](https://nodejs.org).

+Install Docker from the [Docker website](https://www.docker.com/products/docker-desktop). (note: if you're on WSL, install Docker Desktop for Windows instead of installing docker directly inside of linux)

 ## Install Packages with NPM